Advanced Training I

 For an overnight stay at the BnB (10 minutes walking distance), please contact Mira Majewski.
 This costs CHF 75/night for a single room for an individual (double bed with bathroom), or 110 CHF/night for couples.

-As the Advanced Course I takes place through four different modules spread over four different weekends, the accommodation costs apply for each weekend and will be charged for each module.
+As the Advanced Course I takes place across four different modules, the accommodation and food costs apply for each weekend and will be charged at the end of each.

 Registration